SIAMCAT_read-in.RmdThis vignette illustrates how to read and input your own data to the

 slot_name(siamcat) <- object_to_assign

-e.g. to assign a new_label
+e.g. to assign a new_label object to the

-label
+label slot:

-Please note that this may lead to unforeseen consequences…
+label(siamcat) <- new_labelPlease note that this may lead to unforeseen consequences…

 There are two slots that have slots inside of them.
 First, the

-slot has a models
+model_list slot has a models slot that

 contains the actual list of mlr

-models -can be accessed via models(siamcat)
+models -can be accessed via models(siamcat)- and

-which is a character with the name of the method
+model.type which is a character with the name of the method

-used to train the model: model_type(siamcat)
+used to train the model: model_type(siamcat).

 The phyloseq slot has a complex structure.
 However, unless the

-phyloseq object is created outside of the SIAMCAT
+phyloseq object is created outside of the SIAMCAT workflow,

 only two slots of phyloseq slot will be occupied: the

-slot containing the features table and the
+otu_table slot containing the features table and the

-slot containing metadata information.
+sam_data slot containing metadata information.
 Both can be

-accessed by typing either features(siamcat)
+accessed by typing either features(siamcat) or

 Additional slots inside the phyloseq slots do not have dedicated